minetest-edu/automata/README.md

 	- allow 1D patterns to grow faster otherwise they are a little boring
     - need a way to persist/resume after quit/crash: need to save some tables to file on update, reload and reactivate at mod load

+For other known issues and planned improvements see: https://github.com/bobombolo/automata/issues

 ##New since v.0.0.3
 - improved form with management tab, better validation, persistence
 - 1D automata introduced